simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/module-federation/README.md

 ## Module Federation

-When your applications are live under the same domain but different URLs, for example https://website.com/home and https://website.com/blog
+When your applications are live under the same domain but different URLs, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to serve the different frontend applications mapped to different repositories.

 For the basic setup you can check [the reverse proxy split setup](../reverse-proxy-split/).